 Margaret Mead once said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”
 And as I switch off my desk lamp for the last time, I encourage each of you to push for the progress you want to see in your job, in your community, and in the world.
 So here’s to change.
 And more importantly, here’s to not causing any international diplomatic incidents…Notes from Post: https://notesfrompost.com/2016/12/

 A Foreign Service Construction Engineer.
 This blog has posts from 1996-2021.
 Past posts include Jordan.
-Great information if you are looking to become a FSCE, or if your’re trying improve your Foreign Service Blog.
+Great information if you are looking to become an FSCE, or if you’re trying to improve your Foreign Service Blog.

 Artist and Tandem FSO couple whose part postings include Muscat and Niger.

 An Information Management Specialist (IMS) rambling around the world.
-Past postings to Riga, Latvia, Stockholm, Sweden, and Caracas Venzuela.
+Past postings to Riga, Latvia, Stockholm, Sweden, and Caracas Venezuela.
 After some language training heading to Algiers, Algeria.

 Excellent page with information if you’re interested in joining the Foreign Service as a diplomat. including his timeline.
 Joswiak is also a US Air Force veteran who ran as a Congressional candidate in 2014.
 This website has a blog but is more of a professional portfolio.
-A good example, if you are interested in a public diplomacy FSO’s personal website.
+A good example for those interested in a public diplomacy FSO’s personal website.

 Recently curtailed from Indonesia as a result of the pandemic.
 Well written and comprehensive posts.
 FSO with a child.

 Anonymous blog focusing on editorial type pieces on political machinations in DC or about diplomats.
-Of late, wuite a bit on the Harry Dunn case.
+Of late, quite a bit on the Harry Dunn case.